 most travel writers work alone, you need to learn to be productive,

-maximize how much you earn with each article you write, and know where
+maximize how much you earn from each article you write, and know where

 to find help when you need it.

-Learning to treat your freelance writing as a business, and learning a few business basics to do that isn’t always as much fun as the travel and the writing parts.
-But, don’t worry - I’ll cover the main things you need to know in this section of this website.
+Learning to treat your freelance writing as a business with a few business basics isn’t always as much fun as the travel and the writing parts.
+But, don’t worry -- I’ll cover the main things you need to know in this section of this website.
 Then you can get back to doing the fun parts.

 Once you know you have what it takes to be a travel writer, it’s easy to set up shop and get your business launched.
-Often people think they need a lot more than they really do need.
+Many beginners are overwhelmed when starting out.

 Besides a computer, a good internet connection, and some exciting places to travel, there’s little else you need - at least initially.
-This article tells you how to launch your business quickly and start pitching your story ideas.
+There's an article that tells you how to launch your business quickly and start pitching your story ideas.

-Once you’ve set up shop, it time to get down to doing the work - and then getting paid for it.
+Once you’ve set up shop, it's time to do the work - and get paid for it.

-Most of us like getting paid for the work that we do, and travel writers are no exception.
-As a freelance writer, you have to take control of the the payment process.
-It isn't always automatic.
+Most of us like getting paid for our work and travel writers are no exception.
+As a freelance writer, you have to control the billing and payment process.
+It isn't automatic.

 Sometimes negotiating payment terms with an editor can be tricky.
-This is where a lot of new writers can run into problems.
-If you have a good process to follow, and some sound advice about understanding the terms of payment before you write the article, you’ve solved half the battle.
+This is where many new writers run into problems.
+If you have a good process to follow understand the terms of payment before you write your articles, things should go smoothly.

-Here’s my payment process and my best advice - from the time an editor expresses interest in your story idea until you have your payment in the bank.
+Here’s my payment process and my best advice - from when editors express interest in your story ideas until you have payments in the bank:

 Being a freelance writer means you’re in charge of your time and you want to make the most productive use of it.
 Travel writers need time to travel.
 So that means making the most of your time when you’re on the road and in the office.

 It isn’t always easy to sit down and write.
-Sometimes we procrastinate, and we let just about everything get in our way of doing the writing.
-Here are seven habits you can incorporate into your day to help you get control of your time, become more productive, and stop procrastinating!
+Sometimes we procrastinate, and we let things get in the way of our writing.
+I've included an article on seven habits you can incorporate into your day to help you get control of your time, become more productive, and stop procrastinating.

-People are always asking me the secret of my success.
-I've written a couple articles about this.
-Part 1 includes success traits that power the work you do every day.
+People are always asking me about the secrets to my success.
+I've written two articles about this.
+They include success traits that power the work you do every day plus some other insights.

-Or maybe you’re one of the lucky ones and you don’t have a problem with getting to the writing itself.
-Instead, maybe it’s all the administrative tasks that drive you crazy.
+Maybe you’re one of the lucky ones and you don’t have a problem with getting to the writing itself.
+But perhaps it’s the administrative tasks that drive you crazy.
 If you’d rather jump in an ice cold lake than send out invoices to editors, then you want to learn how to get those mundane tasks done faster.

 Many administrative and research tasks can be done faster if you know a few tricks.

-And there are ways to maximize what you earn from articles you’ve already written, with only a little extra effort.
-Here are five ways to maximize your time and earn more money by working smarter and more productively.
+And there are ways to maximize what you earn from articles you’ve written, with little extra effort.
+Here's an article about five ways to increase productivity, maximize your time and earn more money by working smarter.

-Like with any other business, there are some things that don’t go as planned.
-And, there are a number of things that are completely out of your control.
+As with any other business, some things don’t go as planned.
+There are a number of things that are completely out of your control.
 So you always want some business strategies for taking care of these situations.

-Travel writing might be full of luxury travel, gourmet meals and romance, but sometimes things don't turn out as planned.
-Here are some things that can - and do - go wrong.
-And some advice for how to handle these sticky situations.
+Travel writing might be full of luxury travel, gourmet meals and romance, but things can - and do - go wrong.
+Below is some advice for how to handle these sticky situations.

 As freelance travel writers, we deal with a wide variety of editors and publications over the course of our careers.
 During that time lots of things change - and in today’s environment things seem to be changing all the time.